-Very small counties range in population from less than 2,000 to 100,000.23 The chart on the lists the counties and the minimal funding for Prevention and Early Intervention (PEI) programs for each county.
-For example, in fiscal year 2014-2015 the PEI funds distributed to these counties ranged from less than \$300,000 for Alpine County to approximately \$900,000 for Nevada County.24 Yet under the regulations, these counties have the same programs and reporting requirements as counties as large as San Diego and Los Angeles.
+Very small counties range in population from less than 2,000 to 100,000.23 Table 1 lists the counties and the minimal funding for Prevention and Early Intervention (PEI) programs for each county.24 For example, in fiscal year 2014-2015 the PEI funds distributed to these counties ranged from less than \$300,000 for Alpine County to approximately \$900,000 for Nevada County.
+Yet under the regulations, these counties have the same programs and reporting requirements as counties as large as San Diego and Los Angeles.